shahabmohammadi/Portfolio.Django.LinkShortner/README.md

 ## Installation

-Before starting installation make sure you are installing project dependencies in your virtual environment not in system main python.
+Before starting installation make sure you are installing project dependencies in your virtual environment not in system main python interpreter.

-1. Clone the repo
+1. Clone the repository with `git clone https://github.com/shahabmohammadi/Portfolio.Django.LinkShortner.git`
-1. Open the repo directory in a new linux terminal or windows command-line
+1. Open the repo directory in a new OSX/linux terminal or Windows command-line
 1. Run `pip install -r requirements.txt`
 1. Run `python manage.py makemigrations`
 1. Run `python manage.py migrate`